mdnrkn/mdnrkn.github.io/_posts/Competitive Programming Resources/Stack and Queue/2025-01-04-prefix-infix-and-postfix-conversions.md

 }
 ```

-- **Note**: The code above works fine for characters and single-digit numbers only.
-However, for multi-digit numbers, we need to make some tweaks to the code.
+- **Note**: The code above works fine for characters and single-digit numbers (0 - 9) only.
+However, for multi-digit numbers (such as 10, 23, 54 ...), we need to make some tweaks to the code.

 ### 🚩 Other conversions will be added soon :)